Amna-Hassan04/Serenity-Guide/DOCUMENTATION.md

 ## 7. How to Contribute

-To contribute:
+1. Fork this repository to your GitHub account.

-Fork the repository.
+2. Create a new branch to work on your feature or bug fix.
-Create a new branch for your feature.
+3. Make your changes and ensure all tests pass successfully.
-Make your changes and ensure they pass tests.
+4. Once ready, submit a pull request with a clear and detailed explanation of the changes you’ve made.

-Submit a pull request with a detailed explanation of your changes.
+We appreciate your contributions!

 ## 8. License